4.7 million people blog on a regular basis.

 - Body of content: Keywords, secondary keywords, and variations need to be placed throughout the body of articles naturally and sparingly.
 Don’t stuff keywords like a calzone because Google is smarter than that, and you can get penalized.

-- Header tags: Both search engine spiders and users scan headers to find key points of content, so adding keywords in H1, H2, and H3 tags is very effective for increasing rankings.
+- Header tags: Both search engine spiders and users scan headers to find key points of content, so adding keywords in H1, H2, and H3 tags are very effective for increasing rankings.

 - Alt text and file names: Search engine spiders crawl everything.
 And I mean everything.
 So, it shouldn’t be a surprise that they look at file names and the alt text of media.
 Ensure that you optimize these two aspects of images and videos to include a keyword if it makes sense.